-Did you know that that pumpkin spice products generate over $500 million in sales each year?
+Did you know that pumpkin spice products generate over $500 million in sales each year?
+Hungry for more Halloween pumpkin sales statistics?
+If so, join us on the journey into the spooky, surprising world of Halloween marketing

-Welcome to the spooky, surprising world of Halloween marketing!
 As the leaves turn and jack-o’-lanterns start to grin, businesses are brewing up their Halloween strategies.

 But before you put on that witch hat or vampire fangs, let’s dive into some eye-opening Halloween spending trends.
 These fun facts and figures will help you carve out a frighteningly effective campaign for the spookiest night.
 Let’s get started!